When Large Language Models Meet UAV Projects: An Empirical Study from Developers' Perspective: Introduction

-\item We identified and summarized nine types of tasks undertaken by LLMs in UAV systems and compared their distribution in academic literature and industrial projects.
-The results reveal the current applications and differences of UAV-LLM integration in academia and industry, providing a reference for future application-oriented research.
+In the following, we summarize the main contributions of this study as follows: \begin{itemize} \item We identified and summarized nine types of tasks undertaken by LLMs in UAV projects and revealed the differences of their distributions in academic literature and industrial projects.
+The results reveal current applications and differences in LLM applications in UAVs among researchers and developers, providing a reference for future application-oriented research.

-\item Through a practitioner survey, we analyzed their views on UAV-LLM integration.
-The findings reveal the potential reasons for the gap between academic and industrial efforts and emphasize the need to narrow this gap.
+\item Through a large-scale real-world empirical study, we analyzed developers' perspectives on LLM applications in UAVs.
+The findings identify potential reasons for the gap between researchers' and developers' practices and emphasize the need to bridge it.

-\item We summarized challenges for future development, provided recommendations for researchers and practitioners, and released our experimental data and results at \href{https://github.com/UAVLLMs/OnlineSupplementMaterial}{{https://github.com/UAV LLMs/OnlineSupplementMaterial}} to support future research.
+\item Our empirical results demonstrated challenges for future development and provided practical implications for researchers and developers.
+To support future research, our experimental data and analysis results are available at \url{https://github.com/UAVLLMs/OnlineSupplementMaterial}. \end{itemize}